top of page

 I was at around 1800 metres altitude by now, the amount of cow poo on the camino increased as I progressed on up, it made me wonder where the cows were, the poo was often quite recently deposited!
 I could only see one farm, way down the sierra, but no cows or goats.

 Eventually getting to what I believe is the highest point of the Altravesur, just over 2100 metres, where there was an ideal photo opportunity at a rocky outcrop at that point.
-I’d never been to the East End of the Sierra Nevada, only the West and middle mountains.
+I’d never been to the Mid-East End of the Sierra Nevada, only the West and middle mountains.
 I think this was my favourite, it was vast and less populated, with the feeling of wilderness that I like, to a degree.